 - “illegal weapon.”3

 Stun guns are also known as stun belts, shock prods, or portable stun guns.
-For the stun gun to have its intended effect, the stun gun’s “contact points” must be deployed (usually by pressing a button) and make direct contact with the victim’s body.
+For the stun gun to have its intended effect, the stun gun’s “contact points” must be deployed (usually by pressing a button) and make direct contact with the target’s body.
+The ultimate goal is “pain compliance,” where the target stops their behavior due to discomfort.
 The voltage ranges from 100,000 to 4.5 million.

-Tasers, also called “long-range shock weapons,” are legal in Colorado as well.
-Unlike stun guns, which are close-range devices, tasers operate by shooting darts up to 15 feet and delivering several electrical charges.
+Tasers, also called “long-range shock weapons,” are lawful in Colorado as well.
+They are technically different from stun guns, which are close-range devices.
+In contrast, tasers operate by shooting darts/probes/electrodes up to 15 feet and delivering several electrical charges that cause neuromuscular incapacitation.
 The voltage is up to 50,000.

-Yes.
-Background checks are not required to purchase stun guns.
+Background checks are not required to purchase stun guns in Colorado.
 You do not need a special license to have a stun gun.

-No. Unlike concealed handguns, the concealed carry of stun guns is usually legal without a CCW (carrying concealed weapons) permit.
+Unlike concealed handguns, the concealed carry of stun guns is usually lawful in Colorado without a CCW (carrying concealed weapons) permit.

 Whenever you travel with stun guns, always look up the local law to educate yourself about the rules.

-No. Convicted felons may not knowingly possess weapons such as stun guns in Colorado.
-Felons found with a stun gun face charges for possession of a weapon by a previous offender (CRS 18-12-108) – abbreviated POWPO.
+Convicted felons may not knowingly possess weapons such as stun guns in Colorado.
+Felons found with a stun gun face charges for possession of a weapon by a previous offender (C.R.S.
+18-12-108) – abbreviated POWPO.

 POWPO is usually a class 6 felony, punishable by